UCLARocketProject/UCLARocketProject.github.io/README.md

 ## Welcome the UCLA Rocket Project Webpage!

-You can find the website using the following link: uclarocketproject.github.io This is a work in progress.
+You can find the website using the following link: <a href = http://uclarocketproject.github.io /> uclarocketproject.github.io </a>
+This is a work in progress.
 Please be patient.

 ## General Information For Website Editing